|www.ethanwiner.com - since 1997|

 4) There are two places in the cadenza that a slight pause will give a nice added emphasis just before the changes in tonality.
 One place is the G# in measure 30, which should be held a bit longer than normal.
 The other is the middle of measure 43, where you could hold the G slightly before playing the Ab that follows.

-Finally, you may be amused to know that I hid a little love message to my wife as Morse code, which is embedded in the rhythm played by the brass and strings in the last measure of "U." After all, this is a Romantic piece!
+Finally, you may be amused to know that I hid a little love message to my wife as Morse code, which is embedded in the rhythm played by the brass and strings in measure 296.
+After all, this is a Romantic piece!

 Ethan Winer is a reformed rock n roll guitarist who started playing the cello in 1992 at the tender age of 43.
 He produced the "Cello Master Class" videos featuring Bernard Greenhouse and also four cello CDs for Music Minus One.
 Ethan has, at various times, earned a living as a studio musician, computer programmer, audio engineer, composer/arranger, and technical writer.
 He lives in New Milford, Connecticut, and plays the cello in the Danbury Symphony Orchestra.

-A version of this article appears in the May 1999 issue of Strings Magazine, a most worthwhile publication for all string players.
-For information or to subscribe visit their web site at www.allthingsstrings.com.
+This article appears in the May 1999 issue of Strings Magazine, a most worthwhile publication for all string players.
+For information or to subscribe visit their web site at stringsmagazine.com.

 View the recording session photos!